plmaida/Data_Science_1_Assignments/README.md

 # Machine_Learning_Projects
-Repository for some Machine Learning Projects
+Repository for some Machine Learning Projects.
+Information on each project can be found